Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 date: 2021-01-13T00:00:00.000Z
 ---

-Document how to remove finalizers when subscriptions are in "deleting" state.
+Document how to remove finalizers when subscriptions are in the "deleting" state.

 Use Axway Central CLI basic commands for creating, fetching, updating, and deleting various Axway API Server assets.
 Each command is followed by a brief description, an explanation of the proper command syntax, including command arguments and options, along with example syntax for various use cases.